StarTAC: StarTAC 70, Rainbow and 7000g

 The StarTAC 70 is a lower-tier GSM offering released during the second quarter of 1997.
 The StarTAC 75 is the only single-band GSM 1800 model of the entire range excluding some carrier specific models.
 The StarTac 70 series includes the 70, 74, 75 and 75+.
 These models have a two-line alphanumeric LCD and also lacks vibration.

 The StarTAC 70 was also sold in a multi-coloured edition, popularly known as the StarTAC Rainbow.
 The colourful casings could also be used to house the internal PCB and display from the 85, 7000g and 8000g.
-This would enable fans of the Rainbow series to have the features of the 85 such as the alphanumeric LCD display, or one which would operate on GSM 1900.
+This would enable fans of the Rainbow series to have the features of the 85 such as the alphanumeric LCD, or one which would operate on GSM 1900.
 These modified versions are often sold on the used market being touted as original.

 The StarTAC 7000g was introduced on September 10, 1997 in North America as a GSM PCS 1900 variant of the 70/75.
 This model was known to have been problematic.